-What are the pros and cons to using a CMP?
+What are the pros and cons to using a Consent Management Platform?
 How do they work?
 Which CMPs should you choose for your website?
 This guide will show you how to choose a Consent Management Platform that is up-to-date with industry standards.

 Why are publishers using CMPs?

 A CMP helps website owners comply with data privacy laws by collecting user consent.
 By gathering consent, website owners are able to serve personalized ads based on the user’s data and cookies.

 When a user visits a website a CMP popup or modal will ask the user to select:

 - How they would like their data to be used

 What is a Consent Management Platform?

 When the user submits the form a consent string is created.
 This informs the publisher and third party vendors what the user’s choices were and enables these organizations to configure their services correctly.
 The consent string also allows SSPs and ad demand partners to serve targeted ads based on the user’s interests.

 First, you’ll be compliant, so you can forget about those big fines.
 But that’s not the end of it.
 There are many pros and cons to using a CMP.
 Let’s cover the bad stuff first.

 Enabling a CMP is going to increase your bounce rate.
 Publishers can expect a 10%-20% bounce rate depending on how strong the user’s intent is when visiting the site.
 In addition, some users will not provide consent for their data to be used.
 Publishers can expect an opt out rate of approximately 5-10%, however certain niche content may see higher opt-out rates.
 This has a negative impact on revenue but it’s not all bad news.